Course instructor, ESADE Business School

 Course instructor, University of Münster

-Ethics and Sustainability Governance of International Value Chains, advanced undergraduate seminar
+- Ethics and Sustainability Governance of International Value Chains, advanced undergraduate seminar (own design)

 Course description: Child labor, deforestation, environmental pollution, human rights abuses – there are many sustainability issues in international value chains that need to be solved.
 This interdisciplinary seminar gives an overview of governance tools that governments, NGOs and private actors have developed to improve the economic, social and environmental sustainability of international production and consumption.
 From international trade agreements to local fisheries councils, from Fair Trade certifications to public-private partnerships, we will study the accomplishments and shortcomings of many real-world mechanisms on different levels of the global-local and public-private spectrums.
 The literature covered will include approaches from political science, international law, business ethics and economics that critically examine questions of legitimacy, effectiveness, and representativeness of existing approaches.
 We will also incorporate many current issues into our discussions.